yflyzhang/structural_diversity/README.md

 # structural diversity

-To execute the tutorial, make sure you have Python 3, R/RStudio and Jupyter installed.
+To execute the tutorial, make sure you have Python 3, R/R-Studio and Jupyter installed.

 To run R script in Jupyter, [IRkernel](https://github.com/IRkernel/IRkernel) is required.
-This package is available on CRAN and you can install it in RStudio Console by:
+This package is available on CRAN and you can install it in R-Studio Console by:
 ```
 install.packages('IRkernel')
 IRkernel::installspec()  # to register the kernel in the current R installation